Understand Methods to Relieve Your Tooth Sensitivity

 Cracked Tooth

 A chipped or cracked tooth can cause pain that goes beyond sensitive teeth.
-Your dentist will need to assess your tooth and decide on the right treatment, such as copying or extraction.
+Your dentist must assess your tooth and decide on the right treatment, such as copying or extraction.

 Decomposition of Fillings on the Edges

-As we age, fillings can weaken and fracture or leak around the edges.
-It's easy for bacteria to build up in these tiny crevices, causing acid build-up and enamel breakdown.
+Fillings can weaken, fracture, or leak around the edges as we age.
+Bacteria can easily build up in these tiny crevices, causing acid build-up and enamel breakdown.
 Be sure to see your dentist if you notice this type of sensitive teeth between visits; in most cases, the fillings can be easily replaced.

 Desensitizing toothpaste